markhj/opengl-msat/docs/window/window.md

 window.regenerate();
 ````

-When you exit full-screen mode it returns to the original size from
+When you exit full screen mode it returns to the original size from
-just before full-screen mode was entered.
+just before full screen mode was entered.

 ## MSAA sampling
 **MSAA sampling** is also known as **anti-alias**.